The Human-Centered Engineering Symposium 2026

 Siebel Center for Design, University of Illinois Urbana-Champaign

-The Symposium will bring together educators, practitioners, and researchers from all disciplines of Engineering, to collaborate and share insights on how Human-Centered perspectives inform their work.
+The Symposium brought together educators, practitioners, and researchers from all disciplines of Engineering, to collaborate and share insights on how Human-Centered perspectives inform their work.

 brought to you by:

-In collaboration with the Grainger College of Engineering and Siebel Center for Design at the University of Illinois Urbana-Champaign, the Human-Centered Engineering Consortium is hosting the first symposium on Human-Centered Engineering.
+In collaboration with the Grainger College of Engineering and Siebel Center for Design at the University of Illinois Urbana-Champaign, the Human-Centered Engineering Consortium has hosted the first symposium on Human-Centered Engineering.

 Schedule at a Glance